John-Rood/VectorVault/README.md

 for result in similar_data:
     print(result['metadata']['name'])
 ```
+>> Lifestyle in LA Lifestyle in LA Lifestyle in LA Lifestyle in LA
 <br>

 ### Add Any Meta Fields & Retrieve later
 Here we open the popular book by George Orwell, "1984", from a .txt file.
 We read the file and save all the book's text to a variable called "text".
-Then we create a dictionary containing all the information about the book.
-Then we save all that to the vault.
-When you call the vault later, you can reference any of the metadata.
-When referencing the vault with `get_similar()` or `get_chat(text, get_context=True)` the vault will return sample texts from the book, and if the vault has many books in it, you may want to know where that sample is coming from.
-The metadata is how you will know.
+Create a dictionary containing all the information about the book.
+Save all that to the vault.
+Now when calling `get_similar()` or `get_chat(text, get_context=True, return_context=True)` the vault will return texts from the book and the metadata will have what you need to know.

 ```